 The Title IX Coordinator is the designated University official with primary responsibility for receiving reports and formal complaints of sex discrimination and sexual harassment, signing formal complaints, and generally coordinating the University's compliance with Title IX.
 The Title IX Coordinator oversees the University's response to reports and formal complaints of sex discrimination and sexual harassment, including supportive measures.
 The Title IX Coordinator will coordinate the provision of educational materials and training for the campus community.
 Finally, the Title IX Coordinator will ensure a fair and neutral process for all parties and monitor all other aspects of the University's Title IX compliance.
-If the Title IX Coordinator is unavailable or has a potential conflict of interest or bias, then Deputy Title IX Coordinators are also available to address Title IX issues and are authorized to perform tasks and responsibilities that would normally be performed by the Title IX Coordinator.
+If the Title IX Coordinators are also available to address Title IX issues and are authorized to perform tasks and responsibilities that would normally be performed by the Title IX Coordinator.
 The following individuals have been designated to handle Title IX issues and questions: